Expressive speech delay in a two-year-old

 Hugo also had Tylenol on a couple of other occasions for fevers.

-This toddler suffered from an expressive speech delay, severe, chronic constipation and some sleep concerns.
+This toddler suffers from an expressive speech delay, severe, chronic constipation and some sleep concerns.
 The GI issues may have started with the Hep-B shot he received at two months old.
 At 9 months he had IV antibiotics as well as two rounds of vaccines at 7 and 10 months which may have contributed to the speech delay.

 There may have been predisposing factors as his mother was on Zoloft during the pregnancy and had a flu and a DTaP vaccine as well, plus suffered extreme emotional stress in regards to the father’s cancer diagnosis during that time.